Tom-Ainsworth/tu_du_/README.md

 ## Logic

 I used flowcharts and bullet lists to map out how the app would work, so that I had a better idea of what needed to be done, and how I could store and call data.
 At first I wrote down a list of possible functions, and how they would interact with each other.
 This formed the base for the project, but as I progressed, I found that extra functions, or different approached needed to be taken.
-I used the Apples built in [Notes](https://en.wikipedia.org/wiki/Notes_(Apple)) app to do the first list mockup and later [Lucid](https://lucid.app/) to create the flowcharts.
+I used Apple's built in [Notes](https://en.wikipedia.org/wiki/Notes_(Apple)) app to do the first list mockup on iOS, and later [Lucid](https://lucid.app/) to create the flowcharts.
 It has a variety of symbols and is really intuitive for beginners like me.

 ### Initial Plan